 My community office at Barrydowne Road is closed, but my team is continuing to respond to your inquiries by phone and email.

-I will be sending these updates out by email regularly to keep you informed.
-Please sign up for these emails here.
+I will be sending updates by email regularly to keep you informed.
+You can sign up to receive these updates here.

 I want to thank all of the public health staff and health care workers who are working tirelessly to combat this pandemic.
 Thank you to all of the frontline staff- the grocery store workers, the pharmacists, the delivery drivers, the transit drivers, and the first responders.
 You all deserve an enormous debt of gratitude.